Bachelor of Nursing/Bachelor of Public Health and Health Promotion

 Beginning soon after commencement of the course, early exposure to the clinical environment gives you extensive opportunities to develop clinical skills in a variety of settings including acute/sub-acute care, medical and surgical care, paediatrics, aged care, rehabilitation, community nursing and mental health nursing.

-There is an expectation that you will be available to undertake clinical practicum outside of trimester dates.
-All expenses associated with clinical placements are your own responsibility.
+There is an expectation that you will be available to undertake professional experience placements outside of trimester dates.
+All expenses associated with professional experience placements are your own responsibility.

 Public Health and Health Promotion

-The Public Health and Health Promotion Practicum requires you to undertake a minimum of 120 hours of work experience in a health-related agency.
-In addition to developing a practical understanding of public health-health promotion, this experience will help you further develop the professional and personal skills required to work in a public health-health promotion role.
+The Health Practicum requires you to undertake a minimum of 120 hours of work experience in a health-related agency.
+In addition to developing a practical understanding of public health and health promotion, this experience will help you further develop the professional and personal skills required to work in a public health and/or health promotion role.

 Entry requirements